PuneethReddyHC/online-shopping-system/README.md

 ## visit my other repository with different admin pages with below link
 https://github.com/PuneethReddyHC/online-shopping-system-advanced

-##  If you like my project hit a start
+##  If you like my project hit a star button